SAP/luigi/docs/navigation-parameters-reference.md

   - **externalLink** is an object which indicates that the node links to an external URL.
 If this parameter is defined, the **link** parameter is ignored.
 It has the following properties:
     - **sameWindow** defines if the external URL is opened in the current tab or in a new one.
 The default value for this parameter is `false`.
     - **url** is the external URL that the link leads to.
->**NOTE:** Either authorization nor profile property are configured the profile section in the top navigation bar is not visible.
+>**NOTE:** Neither authorization nor profile property are configured if the profile section in the top navigation bar is not visible.

 ## Product switcher